fang-w-shen/FTris-Arena/README.md

 ### Game Description:

-FTris is a multiplayer online game modeled after Tetris that introduces a new shape and a whole new way to play!
+FTris-Arena is a multiplayer online game modeled after Tetris that introduces a new shape and a whole new way to play!
 Play at your own pace in single-player mode or play against your friends in the competitive multi-player arena!

 Using the keyboard or on-screen touchpad on your laptop or mobile device, you can move the shapes and strategically place them to clear as many lines of blocks as possible before any reach the top!